ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-au.md

 ![Download certificate](images/postgresql-tuto-01-connect-strapi-to-managed-postgresql16.png){.thumbnail}

-Save the generated file into the `config` folder, just beside the `database.js` file, and rename it as `ca-certificate.crt` Now open the `config/database.js` file and emodify the `ssl` block as follows:
+Save the generated file into the `config` folder, just beside the `database.js` file, and rename it as `ca-certificate.crt` Now open the `config/database.js` file and modify the `ssl` block as follows:

 <pre class="console"><code>
 module.exports = ({ env }) => ({